LSE Careers provides a comprehensive careers service for you as doctoral students and recent PhD graduates, helping you to:

 Opportunities and events listed on CareerHub are available to you for five years after you graduate.
-You can continue to use our one to one services after you graduate; appointments with the PhD careers adviser are available for two years from the date of your PhD graduation.
-For further information on alumni access please visit CareerHub access.
+You can continue to use our one to one services after you graduate too.
+Further information on alumni access is here.

-If you have questions about career issues, please email our Careers Consultant for PhD students, Catherine Reynolds.
+If you have questions about career issues, please email our Careers Consultant for PhD students and staff, Catherine Reynolds.

 I am very happy to work with you.